FairwindsOps/insights-docs/docs/technical-details/reports/trivy.md

 container registry.
 For example, GKE nodes should be able to pull images from Google Container Registry automatically.

 But in many cases, you'll need to grant Trivy permission to access private images.
+There are a couple of different ways to do this.

+### Passing in access keys directly

-To do so, you'll need to create a Kubernetes Secret, and pass the name of that secret to the Helm installation of the Insights Agent
+For this, you'll need to create a Kubernetes Secret, and pass the name of that secret to the Helm installation of the Insights Agent

 For example, to create a secret from your personal dockerconfig, you could run: